qrvey/partner-portal/docs/embedding/widgets/app-building/user-management.md

 ## User Management Widget

-How to use it?
+To use this widget:

-1. Put the script tag of the given launcher url in your website.
+1. Put the script tag of the given launcher URL in your website.
 For example:

 ```
 <script type="module" src="https://your_qrvey_domain_widget_launcher/usermanagement/usermanagement.esm.js"></script>